 Forfeiture of shares is a serious step as the consequences lead to the end of the shareholder’s rights and also the amount paid.
-Therefore, there are certain requirements for forfeiture of shares.
+Therefore, there are specific requirements for forfeiture of shares.

-- Powered by Articles of Association – Share forfeiture must be in accordance with the provisions mentioned in the articles of association
+- Powered by Articles of Association – Share forfeiture must be under the provisions mentioned in the articles of association.

-- Proper Notice – A proper notice is to be served to the defaulting shareholders mentioning the amount to be paid and the notice should be sent 14 days prior to the payment date.
-The purpose of the notice is to give the shareholders an opportunity to pay off the call money, any interest thereupon, and save the shares from getting forfeited.
+- Proper Notice – A proper notice is to be served to the defaulting shareholders mentioning the amount to be paid, and the notice should be sent 14 days before the payment date.
+The purpose of the notice is to allow the shareholders to pay off the call money, any interest thereupon, and save the shares from getting forfeited.

 Forfeited Shares Journal Entries

-The accounting entries depends on whether the shares were issued at Premium or at Par, the entries are stated as below,
+The accounting entries depends on whether the shares were issued at Premium or Par.
+The entries are stated as below,